 On June 12, 1944, a skinny 24-year-old sergeant named Walter Brotman drove a limousine off an amphibious landing craft onto Omaha Beach in Normandy, France.
-The scene he came upon shocked him.
+The carnage he came upon was terrible.
 Six days earlier, on what became known as D-Day, the first assault waves of the Allied forces had landed at Omaha and were met with a wall of bullets, mortars, and artillery fire from defending German infantry.
 The beach was still strewn with burned-out tanks, jeeps, landing crafts, and other paraphernalia of war.
-The dead were stacked like cordwood in long rows on the sand, each corpse in a body bag or hastily covered by a green Army-issued poncho.
+The dead were stacked like cordwood in long rows on the sand, each corpse in a body bag or hastily covered by a green poncho.
 This is how Sergeant Brotman returned to Europe.

 Just days before the Allied invasion of France, Walter was summoned back to London from his base on the English coast.
 His brother Gerald, already a lieutenant in Military Intelligence, had pulled strings and had Walter reassigned as a personal chauffeur and interpreter for General Robert McGowan Littlejohn, Chief Quartermaster for the European Theater of Operations.
-Walter was now, at least, out of danger of seeing combat.
+Walter was now, at least, out of danger of seeing direct combat.

 On June 6, 1944, the Allied forces initiated Operation Overlord, the invasion of France and the retaking of Europe from Nazi occupation.
 Walter landed on the coast of Normandy on D-Day plus six, driving Littlejohn’s limousine onto Omaha Beach.
 He was forced to sleep in the parked limo for a week as fighting raged further inland in the dense hedgerows of the Normandy countryside.

 Eventually, the Allies broke through German defenses and fought their way to Paris, liberating the city from years of harsh Nazi rule.